SahilSaxena007/SahilSaxena007/README.md

 <h1 align="center">Hi 👋, I'm Sahil Saxena</h1>
 <h3 align="center">Hi there!
 I'm a second-year Computer Science student at the University of Manchester.
-I'm passionate about delving into coding, exploring AI, and building robust applications.
+I'm passionate about coding, exploring AI, and building robust applications.
 I thrive on tackling new challenges and innovating with technology.</h3>

 - 🔭 I’m currently working on **CV Builder**

 - 🌱 I’m currently learning **React, AZ900 Fundamentals**

-- 📫 How to reach me **sahil.saxena@student.manchester.ac.uk**
+- 📫 How to reach me **sahil2024saxena@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">